aanastasiou/yapycon/doc/source/motivation.rst

 To understand better what this overhead "problem" is, it is essential to understand some key concepts around YASARA.

-YASARA & its scripting capabilities
+YASARA and its scripting capability
 -----------------------------------

 YASARA is an excellent piece of software to carry out a large (and ever expanding) number of bio-informatics related